Mixing of Prints: Gingham and Stripes

 Actress Mindy Kaling Print Mixing.

-The leopard print now considered a neutral is a great way to get your print mixing game on point.
-Staying in the same color family works too for print on print.
-Here is a list of unless possibilities of mixing and matching, no rules, just some suggestions:
+The leopard print, now considered neutral, is a great way to get your print mixing game on point.
+Staying in the same color family works, too, for print on print.
+Here is a list of possibilities for mixing and matching; there are no rules, just some suggestions:

 ♦ Stripes All Over